dart-lang/build/docs/measuring_performance.md

 ### Stage time, slice time, user time, and real time

-Within each action (row), you can hover over one of the active time slices, which will show you three time metrics, described as follows:
+Within each action (row), you can hover over one of the active time slices, which will show you three several metrics, described as follows:

 **Stage time**: The start and end time (relative to the start of the build) for the stage of the time slice you are currently hovering over.